-The editors welcome submissions for the eighth issue of the Oxford Middle East Review, a peer-reviewed, interdisciplinary journal for discussion and debate on issues relating to the Middle East and North Africa.
-The theme for this issue will be:
+The editors welcome submissions for the tenth anniversary issue of the Oxford Middle East Review (OMER), a peer-reviewed, interdisciplinary journal for discussion and debate on issues relating to the Middle East and North Africa.
+The theme of this issue will be:

 Policy Section: